M Resort: History

-Opening
+Opening and later years

 The M Resort opened to the public at 10:00 p.m. on March 1, 2009, following a 10-minute fireworks show.
 The public opening was preceded by a VIP event for 4,000 invited guests.
 It opened two months ahead of schedule, and under budget.

 M Resort is the southernmost casino in the Las Vegas Valley.
 Because of its location just east of Interstate 15, the M is the first resort seen by California motorists arriving in Las Vegas.
 The M was built eight miles south of the Las Vegas Strip, an area that is popular among tourists.
 Despite its location, the M was aimed primarily at local residents.
 Marnell initially estimated that 80 percent of the revenue would come from locals.
 Value-conscious tourists were another target demographic; Marnell felt that other Las Vegas resorts had begun to overcharge guests in recent years.
 A number of executives at the new resort had previously worked for the Rio.
 Marnell strived to recreate the Rio's former reputation for value and friendly customer service; he believed that the latter would be critical to the M's success amid the economic downturn.

 M was the first locals-oriented resort to serve the nearby communities of Anthem, Seven Hills, and Southern Highlands, none of which had a resort of their own.
 Its nearest competitors were the South Point, the Silverton, and Green Valley Ranch.

 Within days of its opening, the property experienced strong business and announced that it would hire an additional 250 employees to resolve long lines.
 Two restaurants in particular were understaffed.
 In its first month, the M enrolled over 100,000 members in its rewards club, surpassing the intended goal of 25,000.
 Because of the recession, planned housing communities and businesses near the M were canceled, which eventually had a negative effect on the resort.
 Business saw a decrease during the summer months of 2009, and MGM Mirage stated that its investment in the resort had lost its value.

 Business improved toward the end of the year, after the resort served as the production location for Top Chef: Las Vegas in 2009, boosting customer visitation.
 In December 2009, the resort featured the tallest non-living Christmas tree in the United States, standing 109 feet.
 In 2010, the General Services Administration held a controversial conference at the M Resort that later came under scrutiny, due to the high amount of taxpayer money that was spent.